federicomariamassari/udacity-sfend/projects/p1/p1-preliminary-configs.md

 ### Create Symlinks to `vtk` and `pvtk`

-In Ubuntu 20.04, `sudo apt install vtk7` installs VTK 7.1 inside `vtk7` folder, but PCL looks for the files in `vtk`.
+In Ubuntu 20.04, `sudo apt install vtk7` places VTK 7.1 inside `vtk7` folder, but PCL looks for the files in `vtk`.
 For lack of a better alternative, its Python bindings `pvtk` are simply a symbolic link to Python 3 [1] [2].

 ```bash
 sudo ln /usr/bin/vtk7 /usr/bin/vtk
 sudo ln /usr/bin/python3 /usr/bin/pvtk
 ```

-### Disable GPU Acceleration
+### Disable GPU Acceleration from UTM's VM properties

-Some rendering properties of `pcl::visualization` such as `PCL_VISUALIZER_POINT_SIZE` or `PCL_VISUALIZER_LINE_LENGTH` are incompatible with UTM's default emulated display card (Apple Silicon: `virtio-ramfb-gl`).
+Some rendering properties of `pcl::visualization` such as `PCL_VISUALIZER_POINT_SIZE` or `PCL_VISUALIZER_LINE_LENGTH` are not compatible with UTM's default emulated display card (Apple Silicon: `virtio-ramfb-gl`).
 For these properties, specifying an integer value greater than 1 has no effect, hence point clouds and other geometries are practically invisible when rendered with PCL Viewer.
 To remove the incompatibility, disable GPU acceleration from UTM's Virtual Machine settings in "Display" → "Emulated Display Card".
 Most cards whose name does not contain `-gl` would work, but `virtio-ramfb` is recommended for Macintosh [3].

 ## Resources